 For a list of my online presence, follow this link to Carolyn’s Online Links.
 In 2010, I adopted a number of social media platforms for ongoing communications.
 I also launched Carolyn’s Nonprofit Blog in 2011, which has welcomed more than 120,000 visitors from more than 200 nations (organic reach).
 I do not pay to boost or to buy followers on any of my platforms.
 All content is written and posted by me (there are no other authors; I am a fairly quick writer).

-A webinar on 2016 digital trends and tactics hosted by NTEN: Nonprofit Technology Network indicated two top trends nonprofits will focus on increasingly are video and imagery.
-These are two arenas where I am quite comfortable.
-“Native” advertising is a growing trend according to Cision and other communication authorities.
-Much of what I do is considered “native” (hands-on, real).
+NTEN: Nonprofit Technology Network tracks digital trends, and I watch them closely.
+Two top trends nonprofits (and all of us) should focus on increasingly are video and visual communication/imagery.
+These are two areas in which I am quite comfortable.
+“Native” advertising is also a growing trend (less doctored information and imagery) and most of what I do is considered “native.”

 Social Media Management, Reporting, (Casual) Photography

 - Social media platform creation and management, and live reporting of special events (conferences, lectures, meetings, receptions, fairs and more), are activities I enjoy.
 Each platform is unique.
 I do not use “auto-posting” services because of this fact, but I have used some of those services in the past should that be helpful and necessary.

 - Twitter is my “live” reporting platform of choice, but I also enjoy posting on Facebook, Instagram, LinkedIn, Google+, Tumblr and more.
 I try to strengthen interest in my posts by incorporating links and smartphone photos.
 To read my thoughts on social media stewardship and research for nonprofits, follow this link to Carolyn’s Nonprofit Blog.